csheehan18/EzMultiLib/README.md

 var bytes = EzSerializer.Serialize(new LoginPacket { username = "Alice", playerId = 1 });
 ```
 ## Shared Packet
-The real power comes from a shared project.
+The real power of this library comes from a shared project.
 Define your packets once,
-reference the dll from both your server and client — IDs are assigned
+reference the dll from both your server and client.
+The IDs are assigned
 deterministically at compile time so both sides always agree without
 any handshake or negotiation.

-SharedPackets.dll
-    LoginPacket  → ID 1
-    MovePacket   → ID 2

-## Supported Field Types
+## Supported Field Types (I'll add more in the future)
 - int
 - ushort
 - byte